Scott Johnson (cartoonist): Play Retro

-Episode 00 debuted on January 26, 2018.
-It was quickly followed-up by Episode 01: The Campaign Begins! on January 27, 2018.
-It is a live Dungeons and Dragons campaign, following the group through Dust Hill.

 SKIM

 Scott and Kim Johnson host a weekly podcast where they discuss family, marriage, food and more.
 It debuted on November 8, 2018.

 The Morning Stream

 Started on January 24, 2011, with Johnson and Brian Ibbott.
 It is published every Monday, Tuesday, Wednesday, and Thursday morning (usually) for the discussion of current entertainment, politics, live calls, and other segments.
 The Morning Stream won a People's Choice Podcast Award in the entertainment category in 2011, and two in 2013, in the People's Choice and Comedy categories.

 In March 2014 Johnson and Ibbott began producing a weekly evening edition of the show, airing live on Thursday nights and published as a podcast the morning after; this version is called TMS PM, features most of the same elements as the morning show and is a one-hour long show, rather than the usual two hours, but it includes two songs each time like the other daily episodes.
 TMS PM is a Patreon exclusive, given as a reward for supporters having reached the $5,000-per-month donation tier on the show's Patreon page.